 Nuts are a very good source of protein and healthy fats.
 The reason I recommend hazelnuts is because they have the longest shelf life, of around 2 years (source).
 Of course, you would have to store them at freezing temperature (32F or 0C).

 Caveat: if you’re gonna store whole grains, you’re also gonna need a grinder.
+Something you might not find post-collapse with all the stores being closed and everything.

 This is another good protein source but it has a BIG advantage over other foods such as grains and mushrooms: it has a complete protein, meaning it has all the essential amino-acids that your body cannot produce on its own but it needs in order to properly regenerate muscle (among other things).